YourePrettyGood/RandomScripts/README.md

 These are no longer exclusively for biallelic sites, but do reduce to the biallelic site formulae when i and j are constrained to 1 and 2.
 Also, I haven't actually written out the proof yet, but I'm pretty sure that averaging the per-base values across a window is exactly equivalent to the Dxy and Pi you would calculate using Nei's formulae.

-Note that you have to omit the first line (a header) in order to pass the output to `nonOverlappingWindows`.
-Also, if you want to take the windowed average of something other than D12, you'll need to pipe the output through a quick awk script:
+Note that you have to omit the first line (a header) in order to pass the output to `nonOverlappingWindows`, e.g. using `tail -n+2` or awk, as follows:

 `calculatePolymorphism [FASTA 1] [FASTA 2] [FASTA 3] [...] | awk 'NR>1' | nonOverlappingWindows -n -w [window size in bp] -o [output TSV filename]`